xytis/GURPS/Campaigns/Order of the Sacred Shroud/aufrag_heishbar.md

 whatever it takes.
 I now know things that before seemed like nonsense to me.
 I know that you have your own kin.
 God-kin.
 And I think I can imagine how that feels.
 Just like I have my battle-brothers.
-But I know that you are the only one worth beeing called the true god.
+But I know that you are the only one worth being called the true god.
 And I will stand by your will against anything that other gods throw at us.
 Even if it takes sacrifices.
-But I can no longer jugde folk for their faith.
+But I can no longer judge folk for their faith.
 I think I should leave this to others.
 Like father Haman.
 He seems more suited for such thing.
 Please save him from his illness."